jhgjeraker/disruptive-cli/README.md

 # disruptive-cli
-A Command-Line Interface (CLI) for the Disruptive Technologies REST API.
+Unofficial Command-Line Interface (CLI) for the Disruptive Technologies REST API.

 ## Authentication
 Currently, the only way of authenticating is by setting the following environment variables.